-The following are excerpts from a news report on Iranian volunteers for Lebanon, which aired on Al-Alam TV on July 26, 2006.
+Following are excerpts from a news report on Iranian volunteers to Lebanon, which aired on Al-Alam TV on July 26, 2006:

 Reporter: Far away from the resounding speeches and the political propaganda, these Iranian men chose to put words into action.
 They are all university students who have gathered here, in Tehran, under the title of "the Justice Movement of the Students," in order to go to Lebanon and the occupied Palestinian territories, and join the ranks of the resistance there.
 It is noteworthy that this movement operates with no governmental support.
 It is a voluntary movement par excellence.
 They hope that the Turkish authorities will allow them to pass into Syria, and from there into Lebanon.

 Amin Jalili Nejad, secretary of the Justice Movement of the Students: This is a popular movement, which receives support from no one.
 Our goal is to stand by our brothers in Lebanon and Palestine.
 I believe that we will gather more volunteers on our way to the Turkish border, which we will reach tomorrow.